Greg-T8/Notebook/topics/technologies/microsoft_defender/defender.md

 </details> <!-- End Parent-->

 ## Defender XDR Role-Based Access Control

+Per [Manage access to Microsoft Defender XDR](https://learn.microsoft.com/en-us/microsoft-365/security/defender/m365d-permissions?view=o365-worldwide), there are two ways to manage access:

+- Global Microsoft Entra roles
+- Custom role access

+See [Required roles and permissions](https://learn.microsoft.com/en-us/training/modules/mitigate-incidents-microsoft-365-defender/2-use-microsoft-security-center-portal#:~:text=Required%20roles%20and%20permissions) for a table that outlines the roles and permissions required to access each experience in the Defender XDR workload.

 Microsoft Defender currently does not support a single permissions management experiences across its services.
 Therefore, you must configure permission sets separately for services.